-I have updated the ‘Credit Cards Update‘ page at the top of the blog for July.
+I have updated the ‘Credit Card Offers‘ page at the top of the site for July.

 It has been a relatively quiet month, although a number of excellent promotions are still running.
 You shouldn’t underestimate how good some of the current deals are – you really should be thinking of taking advantage of as many of the current sign-up deals as you realistically can.